 An estate planning lawyer is a lot like a dentist: no one “likes” going to see an estate planning attorney, but visiting with him or her before you have a major legal issue is essential to protecting yourself, your property, and your loved ones in the event of an unforeseeable tragedy.
-Sadly, a significant number of Americans do not take advantage of the services of an estate planning lawyer, leaving their affairs for their loved ones to address without any direction or guidance have a peek at this website.
+Sadly, a significant number of Americans do not take advantage of the services of an estate planning lawyer, leaving their affairs for their loved ones to address without any direction or guidance.
 Having a thorough and sound estate plan is essential to helping ensure your loved ones are provided for after you are gone and that your passing does not throw your family into confusion.

 Is it time for you to visit an estate planning lawyer?
 Here are five signs you need to visit an estate planning lawyer soon: